umcconnell/destroyer2/docs/guide/customizing.md

 -   `PORT` - The port to serve the project on.
 Default is `8080`.
 -   `HTTP_SERVER_ERROR` - The error code to print out when encountering a generic internal server error.
 Default is `500`.
--   `STATIC_SERVE` - Whether or not to serve static files using node.
+-   `SERVE_STATIC` - Whether or not to serve static files using node.
 This can be useful when using a reverse proxy and/or a different webserver such as Nginx™ to serve the frontend (`public/`).
 Default is `false`